Pruning and landscape care at a Rogue Valley landscape aka the BIRD ESTATE

 Pruning at Rogue River house

 These large Manzanita are close to the pool area where the natural area meets the landscaping.
-This is before pruning when their structures were still loaded with plenty of deadwood.
+I did some deadwood removal after this photo was taken, but these still look quite good even without pruning.

 Pruning at Rogue River house for Manzanita